Harikgit/flexipillAssignment/README.md

 # flexipillAssignment
 API automation done using Restassured according to the assignment.
-Read TestSteps.docx for step by step process to run the automation program.
+Download TestSteps.docx for the following step by step process.

 Steps to run the Tests
 1)	Create a Maven Project in Eclipse: